riot/riot.github.io/api.md

 `riot.pure(PureComponentFactoryFunction): PureComponentFactoryFunction`

+`PureComponentFactoryFunction` is a function that accepts an object with the following fields:

 1. `slots` - the slot list found in your component
 2. `attributes` - the component attribute expressions that can be evaluated to infer the component properties from the context
 3. `props` - the initial component user properties that can be only set via `riot.component` calls